A Jedi's Fight - A Star Wars Fan Fiction Story

 Han shrugged his shoulders.

 "You're referring to that funny dream of him.
-Nice story, Luke, but don't you think it's time for that guy to mature and stop daydreaming.
+Nice story, Luke, but don't you think it's time for him to mature and stop daydreaming.
 Shouldn't he be more focussed on what Leia is expected of him."

 "That's what he is doing, Han.
 What you see as a 'funny' dream, was a great Force experience.
-It has brought him a new balance in his Jedi training."
+It has brought a new balance and perspective in his Jedi training."

 "It will be a great experience to have two Jedi Knights in my crew, " Han grumbled.